 5. Plan a beach day

-Get up close and personal with Lake Superior at one of the city’s many beaches.
+Get up close and personal and live your Superior Lake life at one of the city’s many beaches.
 Park Point is the world’s largest freshwater sandbar and is a great place for swimming, picnics and even sand volleyball tournaments.
 Franklin Square/12th Street Beach is the perfect spot for swimming, hiking and bird watching.
+Want to agate hunt, skip rocks or play on the larger-than-life basalt rocks?
+Brighton Beach is the perfect spot for you.

 6. Watch and learn about ships on Great Lake Superior